Nick Faldo: Playing style

 Faldo's remarkable composure under pressure and intimidating presence were hallmarks of his game.
-Faldo's final round of 18 consecutive pars in cool misty conditions at Muirfield during the 1987 Open Championship was an example of steady play under pressure.
-Former player and BBC commentator Peter Alliss suggested that much of the flair in Faldo's game was lost in the mid-1980s when he remodelled his swing.
+His final round of 18 consecutive pars at the 1987 Open Championship was an example of steady play under pressure.
+BBC commentator Peter Alliss suggested that much of the flair in Faldo's game was lost in the mid-1980s when he remodelled his swing.
 Alliss said: "Faldo had cut out the excitement, but he had also eradicated the mistakes."

 It's been suggested that during his career Faldo wore down the opposition and benefited from other players making mistakes in pressure-filled situations.
-His three Masters titles at Augusta came after mistakes by Scott Hoch missing a short putt in 1989, Raymond Floyd hitting an approach shot into a pond in 1990 and from a collapse by Greg Norman in the final round in 1996.
+His three Masters titles at Augusta came after mistakes by Scott Hoch missing a short putt in 1989, Raymond Floyd hitting into a pond in 1990 and from a collapse by Greg Norman in 1996.
 Two of Faldo's Open Championship wins came after mistakes in the closing two holes by Paul Azinger in 1987 and John Cook in 1992.
+His Open Championship in 1990 was effectively decided when Norman shot 76 to his 67 in the 3rd round.
 Nevertheless, Faldo earns credit for the way in which he performed under pressure in his major victories.

 Although not a particularly powerful player for a tall man, Faldo's strengths included his distance control, course management and his strong competitive mind.
-He was renowned for his single-minded dedication to the game.
-His intense dedication meant that he attended to every detail in the golf swing.
+His intense dedication to the game meant that he attended to every detail in the golf swing.
 Gary Player said of Faldo: "He had a work ethic that was quite unbelievable."

 After Faldo changed his swing in the mid-1980s, his methodical style gave him a reputation for being one of the game's more conservative players.
 However, Faldo did shoot some spectacular rounds of golf at the height of his career.
 For three consecutive Open Championships between 1992 and 1994, Faldo carded one round of fewer than 65 strokes in each of the three Opens, shooting a 64 at Muirfield in 1992, a 63 at Royal St George's in 1993, and a 64 at Turnberry in 1994.

-Faldo had a reputation for being an insular character who did not engage in any of the usual social courtesies.
-He generally kept other players at arm's length.
-Faldo was described as having "an intense focus that peers found less than endearing."
-In 2002, Faldo's former Ryder Cup colleague Sandy Lyle said: "I've never known Nick.
-If he walked past me right now, he wouldn't stop to talk.
-He wouldn't even say hello."

-In the 1991 Ryder Cup, Faldo received criticism in the media for his conduct during a 7&6 foursomes defeat suffered with debutant David Gilford.
-The two English players scarcely spoke and, as Faldo was the senior partner, it was suggested that he should have done more to put him at ease.
-Gilford later said of Faldo: "I am a big fan of what he has achieved, but he's not a wonderful man."